SALMON BYCATCH

 - Must attend the Zoom workshop on learning how to testify (see more information below)

-You don’t have to be in person to share your comments – You can share your comments with the Council over the phone, or on zoom.
-Please see the Council website https://www.npfmc.org/ for more information on how to submit oral comments, or contact Lisa Ellanna at lellanna@kawerak.org
+You don’t have to be in person at the NPFMC meeting to share verbal comments – you can also share your comments over the phone or on Zoom.
+Please see the the NPFMC website for more information about how and when to submit oral comments: https://www.npfmc.org/current-or-next-council-meeting/.
+Lisa Ellanna (lellanna@kawerak.org) can also provide more information and assistance regarding providing oral testimony.

 Virtual Workshop

-- Information about the NPFMC and federal fishery management process
+Information about the NPFMC and how the Council manages the fishery

-- Information about how to provide comment to the NPFMC
+Information about how to share your comments with the Council

 Please check back here for more information, as workshop materials and other details are currently being set up.
 You can also reach out to Kawerak Social Science Program Manager Lisa Ellanna for more information (lellanna@kawerak.org).